When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

 Comparing The Final Balances

-Once you finish with fixing and balancing the transactions as per the company’s accounting records and the bank statements, make sure that both the amounts equal to one final same figure.
+Once you finish fixing and balancing the transactions as per the company’s accounting records and the bank statements, make sure that both amounts equal one final figure.

 How Frequently Should You Reconcile With Your Bank Account?